-- c.
+- responsibility, it is important to state those factors.
+Another example might be any overriding feelings of stress at the time that impacted what you did in the moment.
+If you think someone else is responsible for certain actions, you should specify who was responsible, what they were responsible for, and how their actions impacted yours. - c.
 Sometimes you may feel that you are not responsible at all for what occurred.
-You should state why you think this is and provide any evidence that you are not responsible.
-You might reiterate any facts that establish you are not responsible for the alleged violations.
-However, remember that just because you disagree with a law or policy does not mean that you did not violate it.
+You should state why you think this and provide any evidence that you are not responsible.
+You might reiterate any facts that establish you are not responsible for the alleged violation(s).
+Remember that just because you disagree with a law or policy does not mean that you did not violate it.
 Regardless of your personal feelings about a law or policy, if you chose to violate it, you would be best served by admitting this and taking responsibility for your actions. - d.
 If you are at fault and are taking responsibility for it, do not blame others in the course of admitting responsibility.
-This detracts from you stating that you are responsible (e.g., "I take full responsibility for what occurred.
-However, I was in the wrong place at the wrong time.
-The police are just looking for people to arrest.
-I was violating the law, but I did not hurt anyone and just got caught."
-Essentially, such statements actually mean, "I AM responsible except I am really not responsible because everyone else is.").
+This detracts from you stating you are responsible (e.g., "I take full responsibility for what occurred, but I was in the wrong place at the wrong time", "the police are just looking for people to arrest", "I was violating the law, but I did not hurt anyone and just got caught".
 If you violated the law, do not say, "I was in the wrong place at the wrong time" as this is not true and reflects poorly on your sense of personal accountability for your actions.
 You were committing a violation and got caught.
-While you may not be happy that you got caught, this does not mean you were not in the wrong.
+While you may not be happy that you were caught, this does not mean you were not in the wrong.
 It is not a sign of taking responsibility to say things like, "I know tons of people who do this and don't get caught I'm just unlucky."
 Show you are willing and able to be accountable for your actions.
-Just because others were not caught does not mean they too were not committing a violation or that you should not be held accountable for the commission of a violation.
-Strive to do the right thing, because it is the right thing to do.
+The frequency of the violation across the campus population does not excuse the behavior that violated the policy.
+Strive to do the right thing, because it is the right thing.

 IV.
-Describe what you plan to do differently in the future.
+Describe what you plan to do differently in the future